dbj-systems/dbj--nanolib/valstat.md

 4. `{ {   } , {   } }`

 Thinking about and solving the architecture of return types, I have came to the conscious and key conceptual conclusion: value AND status, not value OR error.

 Error is just one of the states (a condition) of the return event, at the consuming site.

 Error is a misleading name here. **Status** is the right name for what might be returned, with optional value.

-Both absence and presence, of both value and state, gives the logic, the meaning for the consumers aka callers.
+Both absence and presence, of both value and state, gives the logic, to be used by the consumers aka callers.

  In the core structure, both Value and Status are optional.
 They might be or might not be present in the structure returned.
-This renders four (4) possible states at the consuming site.
+For the consuming code, this renders four (4) possible states at the consuming site.

 1. FATAL
     1. If both value AND status are empty that is an fatal error